LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

-As with other SUNDIALS classes, the :c:type:`MRIStepInnerStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers wherein the derived class implements the base class virtual methods.
+As with other SUNDIALS classes, the :c:type:`MRIStepInnerStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers (vtable) to the derived class implementations of the base class virtual methods.
-The :c:type:`MRIStepInnerStepper` type is defined in ``include/arkode/arkode.h`` as

 .. c:type:: MRIStepInnerStepper

    An object for solving the fast (inner) ODE in an MRI method.

-The actual definitions of the ``_MRIStepInnerStepper`` structure and the corresponding operations structure are kept private to allow for the object internals to change without impacting user code.
+The actual definitions of the structure and the corresponding operations structure are kept private to allow for the object internals to change without impacting user code.
 The following sections describe the base (:numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods`)